zzysh12345/smol-course/6_synthetic_datasets/README.md

 ### 2. [Preference Datasets](./preference_datasets.md)

 Learn how to generate preference datasets for preference alignment.
-We will built on top of the methods and techniques introduced in the previous section.
-Using this as basis we will generate additional responses and learn how to improve such responses with the EvolQuality prompt.
-Lastly, we will explore how to evaluate responses with the UltraFeedback prompt which will produce a score and critique, allowing us to create preference pairs.
+We will build on top of the methods and techniques introduced in section 1, by generating additional responses.
+Next, we will learn how to improve such responses with the EvolQuality prompt.
+Finally, we will explore how to evaluate responses with the the UltraFeedback prompt which will produce a score and critique, allowing us to create preference pairs.
 [Start learning](./preference_datasets.md).

 ### Exercise Notebooks